 What type of lentils to use in the Stew?

 You can feel free to use green, brown, black or yellow lentils.
 However, we do not suggest red lentils as the cooking time is so much less.
 Red lentil may lead to a mushy stew.
-If you still have ham in the freezer or left over ham, you are going to love our Curried Ham Lentil Soup.
+If you still have ham in the freezer or left over ham, you are going to love our Red Lentil and Ham Soup

 You sure can.
 Just substitute the chicken broth with a vegetable broth and exchange the ham with mushrooms.
 Also skip the ham broth optional addition.